ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the future of humanity (if we keep doing dumb things)
+   - Exploring the patterns of human mistakes through history
    - Finding the satirical angle
    - Making it relatable and timeless